pthalin/openMSX_Trimui_Smart_Pro/README.md

 L1 - Quick load state.
 R2/L2 - Toggle Show FPS.

+NOTE: For the game [Pampas & Selene](https://www.unepicfran.com/en/msx_pampas.html) use "openMsx (C-Bios MSX2+)" with the file "pampas_e.rom" to automatically apply the needed configuration.

 NOTE: Running Turbo R requires system roms to be installed.
 These will be automatically downloaded the first time you run Turbo R if you are connected to wifi.

 ### How to build